 These requirements contribute to improving the cybersecurity of your network and should be used as standard, regardless of PCI-DSS requirements.
 By following this framework, your network security will increase, improving your resilience against attackers.

-We have all seen the disastrous news stories regarding security breaches.
+We have all seen disastrous news stories regarding security breaches.
 As explored by The New York Times, the largest PCI-DSS data breach in recent history was with The Home Depot, which resulted in 56 million CHD assets being compromised.
-The Home Depot made a settlement of $19.5 million as a result of this breach—no small sum by any standards.
+This included the primary account numbers, or PANs, of customers, an essential piece of cardholder data that must be protected under PCI-DSS.
+The Home Depot paid out a settlement of $19.5 million as a result of this credit card breach.

-PCI-DSS compliant data migration on AWS with Trianz
+PCI-DSS Compliant Data Migration on AWS with Trianz

 Regulations like GDPR, CCPA, and PCI-DSS are presenting challenges for many enterprises.
 Now, they need to perform regular audits with third-party providers to maintain their position in the market.
 Without due attention, customers and business partners will be reluctant to work with you, driving down business growth.

 Our team can help you resolve vulnerabilities in alignment with PCI-DSS before sensitive information is lost.
 Don’t let a credit or debit card data breach impact your business.
 Get in touch with Trianz and migrate to a PCI-DSS compliant database on AWS today.